TizzyT566/BijouDB/README.md

 parameter to false in the `Add( ... , bool restricted)` method for references, default is true.

-You can create a `Reference` specifying the `Record` it references and the generic type of that column.
+You can create a `Reference` specifying the Column type you want to reference and the `Record`

+that column exists in.

 As a convention you should end the field with `References`.